 Flour measuring experiment

 I decided to conduct an experiment.
-I grabbed my kitchen scale, measuring cup, butter knife, and container of flour.
+Armed with my kitchen scale, measuring cup, butter knife, and a container of flour, I set out to see just how much a simple measuring mistake could affect a batch of cookies.

-- 120 grams - measured by weight.
-I filled the measuring cup until the weight on the scale reached 120 grams.
-It didn't even fill the cup to the top!
+- 120 grams - measured by weight: Using my kitchen scale, I filled the measuring cup until it reached 120 grams.

-- 131 grams - spoon and level method.
-Next, I used the spoon and level method.
-I recommend this method when a reader doesn't have a scale.
+- 131 grams – spoon and level: Next, I used the spoon and level method - my recommended approach if you don’t have a scale.

 How to properly measure flour